-From Dennis Windt; Henrich’s incident severity stats triangle is not necessarily accurate, but raised awareness and a train of thought in safety practice.
+From Dennis Windt; Henrich’s incident triangle dispute on severity rates is not necessarily accurate, but raises awareness in safety practice.

 The incident severity correlation triangle of Heinrich, popularsised by Frank Bird as the ‘Bird Triangle’, highlighted the importance of risk sources or incident root causes.
 Bird was trying to instill a sense of pro-activeness to industry.